Son of Bebb-Jones harassed in Britain

-Gordon also acknowledged that he hacked into Daniel Bebb-Jones’ email account and sent him emails, purportedly from his father, admitting to and apologizing for murdering his mother, the Shuttle reported.
+Gordon also acknowledged that he hacked into Marcus Bebb-Jones’ email account and sent him emails, purportedly from his father, admitting to and apologizing for murdering his mother, the Shuttle reported.

 Marcus Bebb-Jones is being held in Garfield County Jail.
 He is accused of having killed his wife, Sabrina, in 1997.
 The two owned the Melrose Hotel in Grand Junction at the time, and her skull was found in 2004 on Douglas Pass in Garfield County.
 A judge in March bound him over for trial on a first-degree murder charge.

 After Sabrina’s death, Daniel was raised in Kidderminster by Marcus Bebb-Jones’ mother, Pamela Weaver.